 BAKERY: Almondine Bakery.
 Most guests come for the classic French bread, pastries, and light cafe menu but I was drawn, as if a moth to a flame, to the ginormous meringues.
 They taste as good as they look, and go deliciously with coffee and a sandwich.

 STAY: 1 Hotel Brooklyn Bridge.
 Eco-friendly with stunning views of the Brooklyn Bridge and East River, but what guests rave about is outstanding concierge service.
-(Note that this is based on word of mouth, this hotel has not been verified by the Getaway Mavens.)

 - Brooklyn Date Spots (and Other Reasons for a Weekend Getaway in New York City’s Hipster Borough)